Lean, healthy and tasty. A shredded pork from loin for a few or for masses. Cut the recipe down or triple it as needed. Cook ahead or freeze.

-3) This is more moist if refrigerated overnight after the last step to allow the braising liquid to absorb.
+3) This is moister if refrigerated overnight after the last step to allow the braising liquid to absorb.
 It is still good the day of cooking but a noticeable difference.

-4) I have cooked five of these in the last 2 days.
-One of the loins seem to be “tougher”.
-If you hit one of this (and I don’t think you can tell until cooked) then try to be sure to do the overnight to allow the braising liquid to absorb.
+4) I have cooked five of these in the last two days.
+One of the loins seems to be “tougher”.
+If you hit one of this (and I don’t think you can tell until cooked), then try to be sure to do the overnight to allow the braising liquid to absorb.

 6) This could easily be a crock pot recipe.
 Just use high for 3-4 hours.
 Check the internal temp to get to about 190 degrees.